Rifle Is Beautiful

 Rifle Is Beautiful (ライフル・イズ・ビューティフル, Raifuru Izu Byūtifuru), also known as Chidori RSC, is a Japanese shooting sport four-panel manga series by Salmiakki.
 It was serialized online via Shueisha's Tonari no Young Jump website from April 2015 to July 2020, and was collected in six tankōbon volumes.
+It follows a young incoming high school student who is excited to join her school's shooting club, which was shut down, only for her attempts to revive it.

 An anime television series adaptation by studio 3Hz aired from October 2019 to January 2020.

 Plot

-Hikari Kokura, a passionate marksman enrolls at Chidori High School, which has a target shooting club, but discovers the club was dissolved due to a lack of members.
+Hikari Kokura, a passionate marksman, enrolls at Chidori High School, which has a target shooting club, but discovers the club was dissolved due to a lack of members.
 She restarts the club by finding three new members to join her, with the goal of making it into a national competition.